wp-plugins/paypal-digital-goods-payment-gateway-for-woocommerce/README.txt

 == Description ==
 = Introduction =

+Need help?
+Contact me at: phpwebcreators@gmail.com any time :)

 This Plugin offers in-context payment so buyers never leave your site to pay for an order.
 After a buyer has purchased once with your site.

 = More payment choice means more sales. =